wolf-yuan-6115/dolphin/README.md

 For example, `node` image with `ubuntu` base will be: `node-ubuntu`

+If you don't specify image variants, it will pull `ubuntu` base

+For example, pulling `node` tag will pull `node-ubuntu` image

 ## 🌎️ Environment variables and workflow

 ### Applies to every image: